EmilChurlevski/cypress-playwright-examples/README.md

 - Setup instructions for both frameworks.
 - Configuration files for easy integration.
 - Sample tests to help you get started quickly.
+- For the sake of selector reusability, i used enums for the selectors to be able to use them in both cypress and playwright.
+Normally the page object model is recommended.

 ## Installation